 User-defined attribute groups can be renamed using the configuration option Rename.

-By activating “Hide for Viewer” this custom attribute will only be displayed for the editors
+By activating “Only for Viewer” this custom attribute will only be displayed for the viewers

 By activating “Available for reporting” the custom attribute will be analyzed in the estandard reports as well.
 If this is not activated, this attribute won´t be a part of the reporting